 Anterior Displacement of the Left Temporomandibular Joint (TMJ) - Medical Illustration, Human Anatomy Drawing

-This series of medical illustrations depicts the anterior displacement of the temporomandibular joint, or TMJ, from the LEFT side.
+This medical illustration series depicts the anterior displacement of the temporomandibular joint, or TMJ, from the LEFT side.
 Two illustrations of a lateral (side) view of the skull show the mandible (jaw) open and closed, revealing the displacement of the TMJ meniscus.
 To the right are two enlarged drawings of the dysfunctional TMJ showing the area in more detail.
 Labeled structures include the pterygoid muscle, mandible, temporal bone, meniscus, condyle and joint capsule.

 "At 3 PM it hit me--I needed exhibits of a tracheostomy, a coronary artery